Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 What is Olux-E Foam?

-Olux-E Foam is a prescription corticosteroid medicine used on the skin (topical) to treat adults and children 12 years and older with certain skin conditions that cause red, flaky, and itchy skin.
+Olux-E Foam is a prescription corticosteroid medicine used on the skin (topical) to treat people 12 years of age and older with certain skin conditions that cause red, flaky, and itchy skin.

 Olux-E Foam should not be used: